MayaFlux 0.4.0

 124 /**

-125 * @brief Retrieves information about all available output devices
+125 * @brief Retrieves information about all available input devices

-126 * @return Vector of DeviceInfo structures for output endpoints
+126 * @return Vector of DeviceInfo structures for input endpoints

 127 */